-With Enjoy Life’s All-Purpose Flour Mix, modifying your favorite (allergy-filled) recipes to gluten-free versions is a simple 1:1 ratio.
+With gluten free, all-purpose flour, modifying your favorite (allergy-filled) recipes to gluten-free versions is a simple 1:1 ratio.
 But when you’re dealing with the rest of the top allergens, baking can get a little bit overwhelming.

 The good news is, it’s a lot easier than you think!
 With just a bit of know-how, and a couple pantry essentials, you’ll master homemade happiness the next time you fire up the oven.

 There are plenty of nondairy milks to choose from, and what you use might depend on what you need to avoid.
 Fattier milks tend to work better for baking, so if you’re top-8 free, seed-based milks (like flax or hemp) do better than rice milk, which has a watery texture.
 Rice milk also tends to be naturally sweet, which can alter the flavor of the recipe and can increase browning.
 Whichever you choose, be sure to use unsweetened varieties, which is the most on-par to dairy-filled milks.